 The parties will attempt to agree on an Arbitrator on a case-by-case basis.
-Failing such agreement within thirty (30) days of HRD's receipt of the Request for Arbitration, if HRD has not proposed to the Union a list of arbitrators acceptable to HRD or if there has been no agreement on an arbitrator the Employer or the Union may file said Request for Arbitration with the American Arbitration Association under its Voluntary Labor Arbitration Rules.
+Failing such agreement within thirty (30) days of the Director of Labor Relations and Employment Law's receipt of the Request for Arbitration, if the Employer has not proposed to the Union a list of arbitrators acceptable to the Employer or if there has been no agreement on an arbitrator the Employer or the Union may file said Request for Arbitration with the American Arbitration Association under its Voluntary Labor Arbitration Rules.